gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/wine.md

 ### General installation issues {#general_installation_issues}

-Each [Wine prefix](#WINEPREFIX "Wine prefix"){.wikilink} has a lot of persistent state, between the installed programs and the registry.
+Each [Wine prefix](#WINEPREFIX "wikilink") has a lot of persistent state, between the installed programs and the registry.
 The first step to troubleshooting issues with program installation should be to either create an isolated prefix, or clear the default prefix via `{{ic|rm -rf ~/.wine}}`{=mediawiki}.
 The latter will delete any of the programs and settings you have added to the default prefix.

 ### Error loading libc.so.6 {#error_loading_libc.so.6}